Prince Andrew is sued by Jeffrey Epstein accuser over alleged sexual abuse | Law-Order

 Giuffre has said she was a victim of Epstein's sex trafficking and abuse from 2000 to 2002, starting at age 16.
 In her complaint, Giuffre said Andrew forced her to have unwanted sexual intercourse at the London home of Epstein's longtime associate Ghislaine Maxwell, the British socialite.

 Giuffre said Andrew also abused her at Epstein's mansion on Manhattan's Upper East Side, and on a private island that Epstein owned in the U.S. Virgin Islands.
-The complaint said Giuffre "was compelled by express or implied threats" by Epstein, Maxwell or Andrew to engage in sexual acts with Andrew, fearing repercussions for disobedience "due to their powerful connections, wealth, and authority."
+The complaint said Giuffre "was compelled by express or implied threats" by Epstein, Maxwell or Andrew to engage in sexual acts with Andrew, fearing repercussions for disobedience.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)